Acknowledgment of country

 Us.
 Here.
 Now.

-In 2023, Polyglot and The Venny embarked on a new Kids Collaboration to empower local children through creative participation.
+Across 2023-2024, Polyglot and The Venny collaborated to empower local children through creative participation.
 Us.
 Here.
-Now. brings together Polyglot Theatre’s …
+Now. brings together Polyglot Theatre’s expertise in child-centred co-creation, with …

 A LINK/Come Back Home creative development photo.
 A small child wearing a face mask runs through a large space, across circles and a long path of shiny aluminium foil.
 An artist follows the child.
 Part of the space is enclosed with large, aluminium foil covered screens.
 Photo: AlvieAlive, Esplanade - Theatres on the Bay, Singapore.